pushpendra-choudhary/node-hapi/README.md

 APIs which are developed till now.
 1) /api/signup (Here you have to provide name, email and password it responds with jwt token else through an error for missing fields)
 2) /api/signin (provide email and password it will look into the database if user exists it will respond with jwt token)
-3) /api/users  (list all the users, it requires jwt token in headers else throw a authorization error)
+3) /api/users  (list all the users, it requires jwt token in headers else throw an authorization error)

 ### How to run?